YS-P/SDOclust/README.md

     Each backend executes label extension independently on each split, and results are merged back into the original data order.

 ## Computational Environment
 This project was benchmarked on a AWS HPC Cluster.

 - Scheduler: Slurm
 - Head Node: t3.medium (Ubuntu 22.04)
 - Compute Node: c6i.4xlarge (16 vCPUs / 32 GiB RAM)
 - Region: eu-north-1 (Stockholm)

+(details in `config.yaml`)

 ## Evaluation
 Clustering quality and performance are evaluated using: